Ishaan2053/Manobal/README.md

 - Voice Modulation Analysis: The software also includes voice analysis that can detect changes in students' voice patterns.
 Changes in voice, pitch, and speech rate may be indicative of stress, anxiety, or other stressors.
 - Physical and fitness data: Manobal also integrates with Google Fit API to collect students' physical and fitness data.
 This information can provide insight into students' health and wellbeing, which can help identify and address mental health issues.

+### Benefits of Manobal

+Manobal offers several benefits to students, educational institutions, and policymakers.

+#### Students:
+Manobal can help students to:
+Identify and address mental health issues early on Develop coping mechanisms for stress and anxiety Improve their overall mental well-being
+Thrive academically and personally

+#### Educational institutions:
+Manobal can help educational institutions to:
+Better understand the mental health needs of their students Develop more effective student support programs and policies Create a more supportive and inclusive learning environment

+#### Policymakers:
+Manobal can help policymakers to:
+Develop informed policies that address the mental health challenges faced by students Allocate resources more effectively to support student mental health programs

 ---